Written By

 How do you prevent milia from forming?

-Maintain consistent, gentle exfoliation (1–3x weekly), wear mineral SPF 30+ daily and choose lightweight non-comedogenic products, especially around the eye area.
-Avoiding heavy occlusives and protecting your skin barrier are the two most impactful habits.
+Maintain consistent, gentle exfoliation (two to three times weekly), wear mineral SPF 30+ daily and choose lightweight non-comedogenic products, especially around the eye area.

 What ingredients cause milia?